-A Level I Museum Protection Officer is responsible for providing physical security of KMCA and its remote satellite locations in order to safeguard its works of art, both interior and exterior, its buildings, grounds, and parking areas to assure the safety and well-being of staff, visitors, and persons in and around the Museum and its remote facilities.
-This individual will possess strong customer service skills to assist in creating a quality visitor experience.
-Ability to work with moderate to close supervision and to carry out assigned duties and responsibilities in an effective manner.
+A Level I Museum Protection Officer is responsible for providing physical security of Kemper Museum of Contemporary Art and its remote satellite location in order to safeguard its works of art, both interior and exterior, its buildings, grounds, and parking areas to assure the safety and well-being of staff, visitors, and persons in and around the Museum and its remote facilities.
+This individual will possess strong customer service skills to assist in creating a quality visitor experience, with the ability to work with moderate to close supervision and to carry out assigned duties and responsibilities in an effective manner.

 Protection of Artwork, Facilities, and Public

 - Comprehend, adhere to, and enforce all museum security policies and procedures.

 - Working knowledge of all Museum emergency plans and procedures, including medical emergencies.

 - Provide security checks of Museum buildings, grounds, parking areas, and remote satellite locations (even in adverse weather conditions).